spotlightpa/poor-richard/content/news/2021-10-14-SPLCOURTGUIDE.md

 ### Candidates

 <b>Lori Dumas, Democrat: </b>Dumas has served as a Philadelphia County Court of Common Pleas judge since 2002.
 Prior to her time as a judge, she served as general counsel to Wordsworth Academy, a residential school for young people with behavioral needs.
-(A student <a href="https://www.inquirer.com/news/wordsworth-philadelphia-david-hess-death-dhs-report-charges-20181220.html">died there in 2016</a>, several years after Dumas left.)

 As a Common Pleas judge, she has heard family, criminal, and civil cases.